King's Cross Tube (meet by the taxi rank) | Map

 In addition to the bi-monthly Sunday at 2.30 pm canal walks there are always a few Regent's Canal and other Inland Waterways "wild card" walks that come up as "specials."

 As for routes – there are now getting on for a dozen different Regent's Canal and other Inland Waterways walks.
 Each of them gets a couple of airings (or more) every year.
 They're guided by members of the Inland Waterways Association.

-This walk: The Regent's Canal – King's Cross - Granary Square - Camden Town takes place at 2.30 pm on Sunday, May 19; at 2.30 pm on Sunday, August 18; and at 10.45 am on Saturday, October 5.
+This walk: The Regent's Canal – King's Cross - Granary Square - Camden Town takes place at 2.30 pm on Sunday, August 18; and at 10.45 am on Saturday, October 5.
 The meeting point is King's CrossTube (meet by the taxi rank).

 N.B.
 The "Latecomer's Catch-up Stop" is on the Canal Towpath, at the York Way Bridge, immediately north of King's CrossStation.
 The walk ends near Camden TownTube.